-Whether you got locked into your mortgage at a very high interest rate or you’re simply trying to free up cash for another financial goal, it’s reasonable to want a better deal on your home mortgage loan.
+Whether you got locked into your current mortgage at a very high interest rate or you’re simply trying to free up cash for another financial goal, it’s reasonable to want a better deal on your home mortgage loan.

 What Is a Refinance?

+Before you pursue this option, make sure you understand the pros and cons of mortgage refinancing.
 Refinances can be a great option in several circumstances:

 - You want to take cash out – If you’ve built equity in your home, a cash-out refinance lets you take out spending money against your home equity.
 While you’ll owe more money on your new mortgage, you’ll be able to use the cash for home renovations, paying off high-interest debt, or any other goals.